1107-adishjain/Codemap-Hackxios/kiro/01_problem-understanding.md

 | **Deadline Pressure** | Features over documentation | Technical debt |
 | **Tribal Knowledge** | Information in people's heads | Single points of failure |

-**Judge Takeaway:** This isn't a "nice to have" problem—it's a fundamental productivity crisis affecting every growing software team.
+This isn't a "nice to have" problem—it's a fundamental productivity crisis affecting every growing software team.

 ### Common Developer Phrases (Red Flags)
 - "I'm not sure what this code does, but I'm afraid to change it"